Vernon

 • Throughout the year, flex weeks provide students time to pursue additional study, remediation time, and research opportunities.

-• Students also have the opportunity to gain additional experience in areas outside core disciplines during flex weeks (e.g. pathology/lab medicine, radiology)
+• Students also can gain additional experience in areas outside core disciplines during flex weeks (e.g. pathology/lab medicine, radiology).

 • Students take turns doing weekly case presentations to improve this critical skill of a Medical Expert/Communicator.

-• Dedicated UBC space (2780 ft²) that features centralized education areas, a clinical skills room, two video conferencing rooms, on-call sleep area, and lounge.
+• VJH also features dedicated UBC space with centralized education areas, a clinical skills room, two video conferencing rooms, an on-call sleep area, and a lounge.

 Community Profile